 However, I advise you to confirm that breast augmentation is the surgical option you desire before we proceed further.

-You want to make sure that breast augmentation is the right one for you.
+You want to make sure that breast implants are the right one for you.

 One of the first things patients want to know about breast augmentation is how much it’s going to cost.

 This is totally understandable.
 You’re not made of money, and you certainly want to know that the money you do plan on spending is going to be well worth it.

 So, let’s look at the average cost of breast augmentation in the United States today.

 According to the American Society of Plastic Surgeons (ASPS), “The average cost of breast implant surgery is $4,516.”
 Remember that this is the average cost.
 We’ll look at the factors that go into this price later on.

 For now, what does this cost include?
 Let’s take a look:

 - Surgical facility or hospital fees (if applicable)